Vacancies

 SEN Teacher Person Specification

-Governors are seeking to appoint 1:1 Learning Support Assistants to support our pupils.
-Experience of SEN and/ or ASD would be advantageous.
-The roles will involve supporting pupils' education, care and medical needs.
+Governors are seeking to appoint Learning Support Assistants.
+The role will entail supporting pupils with education, care and medical care needs.
 Full training will be given to support pupils with medical care needs, but some healthcare or medical care experience would be desirable.

 Merstone School is: